cezarbajenaru/eks-course/EKS&Kubernetes.md

+Mysql database ( an internal VPC service ):

+Mysql database will live in a pod next to other pods that use EBS for own pod storage.
+Practically

+MySQL = a pod

+The pod = needs a data directory (/var/lib/mysql)

+That directory = is mounted from an EBS volume

+EBS = is provisioned automatically through your gp3 StorageClass + CSI driver

+Kubernetes needs three things in order to run a misql database in Kubernetes with it's data stored on a AWS ebs disk StorageClass - What type of disk are we creating
+PVC or Persistent volume claim which is a request Mysql Pod which is statefull and uses the disk created.

 TO DO NEXT: # this will vary from day to day

+Check cursor for the last indications on CSO module
+0. Continue creating ALB.
+Nothing is created at this point

-1. continue in with S3's and their endpoints.
+1. continue in with S3's and their endpoints???.
 THe s3's must be checked with TF registry and then declared correctly inside vcp_endpoints.
 What reouting tables are we allocating???

-2. CSI driver is done ?
+Bonus : play in "kind" with PV, PVC, Mysql, etc Generate a YAML file of a certain image (Dry run is the best way to generate a skeleton, which can then be modified as per the requirements)
+‘kubectl create deployment [deployment-name] --image=[image-name] -n [namespace] --dry-run=client -o yaml > d.yaml’

+Create Kubernetes Manifests for User Management Microservice Deployment Kubernetes secrets?
+Kubernetes ini containers?

 To asess if needed!:
 No RDS MySQL infrastructure